8 Financial statements: A second look

 balance = abs(at_diff) < tol)

 Let’s see if applying coalesce(x, 0) helps.
-In Table 8.3, we see that, in this case, this approach allows us to tie the value for at with its components (act, ppent, ivaeq, ivao, intan, and ao).
-Note that we specified a “tolerance” (tol) equal to 0.001 because testing for equality of floating-point calculations is not always exact.
+Below we see that, in this case, we can tie the value for at with its components (act, ppent, ivaeq, ivao, intan, and ao).

 funda_na_fixed |>